 Voice Over!
 Seiyu Academy Volume One is a manga by Maki Minami.
-This volume was published in North America by VIZ Media’s Shojo Beat imprint in 2013.
-The series is rated “T” for teens; from what I’ve read of the series so far, I would agree with this rating.
+This volume was published in North America by VIZ Media’s Shojo Beat imprint.
+The series is rated “T” for teens.
+From what I’ve read of the series so far, I would agree with this rating.

 Written by: Maki Minami

 Release Date: October 1, 2013

 The main character of the series is a high school student named Hime Kino.
 When she was a little girl, she received help from voice actress Sakura Aoyama, who provided the original voice for a character named Lovely Blazer.
 Hime’s dream is to become a famous voice actress, so she enrolls in the prestigious Holly Academy High School, which has a voice acting department.